umutcalikyilmaz/TxnSP/README.md

 );
 ```

 After a problem instance is created using one of the explained methids, it can be solved using one of the 4 solvers provided by TxnSP library.
-A problem instance can be solved using dynamic programming using the code below.
+Usage of each solver is given below.

+#### Dynamic Programming:
 ```
 // Create the dynamic programming solver TxnSP::DPSolver dps;